 Cardiogenic shock is a medical emergency.
 A complete clinical assessment is critical to understanding the cause of the shock and to targeting therapy for correcting the cause.
 The presenting history will vary depending on the underlying etiology of cardiogenic shock.

-Cardiogenic shock following acute MI generally develops after admission to the hospital, although a small number of patients are in shock at presentation.
+Cardiogenic shock following acute myocardial infarction (MI) generally develops after admission to the hospital, though a small number of patients are in shock at presentation.
 Patients demonstrate clinical evidence of hypoperfusion (low cardiac output), which is manifested by sinus tachycardia, low urine output, and cool extremities.
-Systemic hypotension, defined as systolic blood pressure below 90 mm Hg or a decrease in mean blood pressure by 30 mm Hg, ultimately develops and further propagates tissue hypoperfusion.
+Systemic hypotension, defined as systolic blood pressure below 90 mm Hg or a decrease of 30 mm Hg in mean blood pressure, ultimately develops and further propagates tissue hypoperfusion.